-GABA Improve Sleep, Panic and Anxiety
+GABA Improve Sleep, Panic, and Anxiety

 Gamma-Aminobutyric Acid, also known as GABA.
 It is an amino acid produced naturally in the brain from another amino acid and vitamin B-6.
-While GABA found in the brain does help to Gaba improve sleep, symptoms of anxiety and panic.
+While GABA found in the brain does help Gaba improve sleep, symptoms of anxiety, and panic.
 The effectiveness of GABA supplements for the same conditions is not well documented in research studies.

 GABA is a key neurotransmitter found in the central nervous system.
 This amino acid is responsible for suppressing excessive brain activity.
 Thus it has a calming and relaxing effect.
 According to “Encyclopedia Britannica,” decreased levels of GABA or impaired.
 GABA function in the brain is correlating with anxiety, depression, insomnia, epilepsy, and hallucinations.
 The same source indicates that in preliminary studies.
-The drug with similar function as GABA was effective for panic attacks.
+The drug with a similar function as GABA was effective for panic attacks.

-GABA improve sleep quality by promoting alpha waves in the brain.
+GABA improves sleep quality by promoting alpha waves in the brain.
 Which normally occur in a state of relaxation and decreases beta waves that predominate in a stressful, hyperactive state.
 Conventional drugs used for anxiety and sleep problems such as Valium or Xanax work by stimulating.
 GABA receptors in the brain.
 Thus having the same action as a GABA supplement.

 The efficacy of a GABA supplement is controversial among medical professionals.
 Because it is questionable whether the active ingredient crosses the blood-brain barrier.
 Thus a GABA supplement may or may not increase the levels of this amino acid in the brain.
 According to Michael Murray, Synthetic GABA does not work.
 However natural GABA supplement does cross the blood-brain barrier.
-For optimal results he recommends GABA supplement derived from a bacteria, Lactobacillus hilgardii to use.
+For optimal results he recommends a GABA supplement derived from a bacteria, Lactobacillus hilgardii to use.

 According to Michael Murray, ND, and author of “The Pill Book Guide to Natural Medicines,” GABA supplements are rated “C” for both effectiveness and safety in relieving symptoms of anxiety and insomnia.
-This means that GABA is generally considering safe at recommended doses.
+This means that GABA is generally considered safe at recommended doses.
 But insufficient studies found this supplement effective for anxiety and sleep problems.

 Consult an alternative health care practitioner to find out if you can benefit from taking this supplement, as well as your optimal dosage, possible side effects, and drug interactions.
-Supplementation with GABA does not replace standard treatment for anxiety, insomnia or panic disorder.
+Supplementation with GABA does not replace standard treatment for anxiety, insomnia, or panic disorder.